cschreger/QuickStarter/README.md

 # QuickStarter
-a/A May 2020 Cohort Fullstack Project (KickStarterclone)
+a/A May 2020 Cohort Fullstack Project (Kickstarter clone)